2. July 5, 1947, Cleveland Indians: Larry Doby. Hall of Fame. Born in South Carolina but raised in Paterson, New Jersey, he died in 2003, age 79.

-3. July 17, 1947, St. Louis Browns (became Baltimore Orioles 1954): Hank Thompson.
+3. July 17, 1947, St. Louis Browns (became the Baltimore Orioles 1954): Hank Thompson.
 Probably should have been an All-Star at some point in his career.
 The Oklahoma City native died following a seizure in 1969, only 43.

 4. July 8, 1949, New York Giants (moved to San Francisco 1958): Hank Thompson, again.
 Monte Irvin, a future Hall-of-Famer, debuted later in the same game.

 10. April 13, 1954, Pittsburgh Pirates: Curt Roberts.
 Both Alston and Roberts started the games in question, but I have Alston and his team listed first because Alston was involved in a play first.
 A native of Oakland, he was killed by being hit by a car in 1969 only 40.

 11. April 17, 1954, Cincinnati Reds: Nino Escalera.
 He entered the game as a pinch-hitter.
-Chuck Harmon, also back, did the same in the very next at-bat.
+Chuck Harmon, also black, did the same in the very next at-bat.
 Escalera, a native of Puerto Rico, is still alive, at age 86.

 16. July 21, 1959, Boston Red Sox: Elijah "Pumpsie" Green.
 They could have taken any number of future All-Stars and Hall-of-Famers.
 Instead, they chose a guy who turned out to be so bad, he got cut by the 1963 Mets.
 It was as if they were trying to say, "See, none of them are good enough for us!"
 This was in Year 13 of a 20-year stretch where they won no Pennants.

 Nevertheless, they have honored Green in recent years,

 The Oklahoma native, and brother of former Dallas Cowboy safety Cornell Green, is now 82.
 This means, of the Original 16, only 3 have their 1st black player still alive.